DavidHaruch/csgoGamestate/README.md

 ## Areas that need work

-* A script to install without editing any files manually (copying the nessecary config, putting the correct local ip in client.js)
+* A script to automate installation (copying the nessecary config, putting the correct local ip in client.js)
 * A better way to parse weapons
 * Some testing on the bomb timer
-* Design/Css and animations
+* Design/CSS and animations
 * Installation testing on other platforms

 		+----------------+---------+--+